macmullensantiago/Apuntes--/README.md

           * La sigla "CD" se refiere a la distribución o la implementación continuas, y se trata de conceptos relacionados que suelen usarse indistintamente.
 Ambos se refieren a la automatización de las etapas posteriores del proceso, pero a veces se usan por separado para explicar hasta dónde llega la automatización.

+   ## I/O
+      * In computing, input/output (I/O, or informally io or IO) is the communication between an information processing system, such as a computer, and the outside world, possibly a human or another information processing system.
+Inputs are the signals or data received by the system and outputs are the signals or data sent from it.
+The term can also be used as part of an action; to "perform I/O" is to perform an input or output operation.
+        I/O devices are the pieces of hardware used by a human (or other system) to communicate with a computer.
+For instance, a keyboard or computer mouse is an input device for a computer, while monitors and printers are output devices.
    ## Specialize
       * https://amaca.substack.com/p/how-i-got-wealthy-without-working